 Racial segregation, poverty and criminal prosecutions don’t just happen by accident; nor do they do not reflect some natural, unavoidable social pattern.
-Here’s a great share by Yonatan Zunger on how local government revenue in poor Black neighbourhoods operates through racist practices.
+On Google+, Yonatan Zunger reshared a great Washington Post article on how local government revenue in poor Black neighbourhoods operates through racist practices.
 In the excellent linked article from Washington Post, the author writes: “Ferguson and Michael Brown and may have obscured the larger issues that affect tens of thousands of people across the entire St. Louis area.”
 The author makes the point that everyday harassment by police and the functioning of the municipal justice system is entrenching poverty for Black communities.
 I would make the connection stronger.

 The criminal justice system is set up as state revenue, where the poor are jailed for petty issues like not paying fines they can’t afford.
 Police are encouraged to pursue fines and warrants, and it’s easier to target Black Americans who have fewer resources to contest.
 Humiliation is part of routine policing in these areas: As one person puts it in the article, “You can only take so much.”
 Police brutality is therefore an extension of this economic model.